balOS/quartz/content/Q- What is synthesis.md

 ---
-title: "Q- What is synthesis"
+title: Q- What is synthesis
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: question
 ---

 Authored By:: [[P- Joel Chan]]